Emirates Islamic

 Emirates Islamic (Formerly known as Emirates Islamic Bank) is one of the four Islamic banks in Dubai, United Arab Emirates.
-The bank was established in 2004 to deliver banking services in line with Shari'a principles.
+The bank was established in 2004 to provide banking services in line with Shari'a principles.
 It offers products designed for individuals and small businesses as well as large corporations.

 Emirates Islamic has won many awards and prizes for its services and products.
 It was recently named the "Best Islamic Bank in the UAE" by two prestigious organizations, World Finance Magazine and Global Banking and Finance Review.